embrace-io/android-intellij-plugin/README.md

-# Embrace Intellij Plugin
+# Embrace Assistant

 <!-- Plugin description -->
-**Embrace IntelliJ Plugin** helps Embrace customers with the integration of the Embrace SDK.
+**Embrace Assistant** helps customers with the integration of the Embrace SDK.

 <!-- Plugin description end -->